CJ Sparxx Shows Off Her Insane Curves In Jeweled Bikini

-CJ Sparxx let it all hang out in her most recent Instagram snap on Saturday night.
-The busty brunette was sure to turn the heads of her followers when she opted for an eye-catching ensemble.
+CJ Sparxx let it all hang out in her most recent Instagram snap, which she uploaded on Saturday.
+The busty brunette was sure to turn the heads of her followers when she opted to post a photo of herself in an eye-catching ensemble.

 In the racy pics, CJ looked smoking hot as she showed off her insane curves in a jeweled bikini.
 The top did little to hide her massive cleavage with its low-cut neckline.
 The garment also featured spaghetti straps that put her toned arms and shoulders on full display.

-The matching bottoms featured some sparkly fringe as they were cut high on her curvaceous hips and wrapped snugly around her slim waist while emphasizing her thick thighs.
+The matching bottoms featured some sparkly fringe as they were cut high on her curvaceous hips and wrapped snugly around her slim waist, emphasizing her thick thighs.
 Her flat tummy and impressive abs were also spotted in the snap.
-She accessorized the style with a bracelet on her wrist.
+She accessorized the style with a bracelet.

 In the first photo, CJ sat on her knees with her thighs apart.
 She posed with both of her hands on her legs in front of a large mirror.
-She leaned forward and gave a smoldering stare into the camera.
+She leaned forward and gave the camera a smoldering stare.
 The second shot featured the model with her hands in her hair and her back arched as she looked away from the lens.

 "So flawless and shining," one follower declared.